cs207-SpaceJam/cs207-FinalProject/spacejam/docs/background.rst

                          \end{pmatrix} \quad.

 .. note::
-        We have avoided using superscript notation here because that will be reserved for identifying iterates in Newton's method, which we discuss in later sections.
+        We avoid using superscript notation here because that will be reserved for identifying iterates in Newton's method, which we discuss in :ref:`examples`.

         ``spacejam`` can also support systems with a different number of equations than variables, i.e. non-square Jacobians.
-See :ref:`diii` .
+See :ref:`diii`.

 Accurately computing the elements of the Jacobian can be numerically expensive, so a method to quickly and accurately compute derivatives would be extremely